-This blog is for friends and family following along, as well as anyone curious about some weird middle aged woman’s journey of sailing and owning her first keel boat: Poop Deck.
+This blog is for friends, family and fans following along, as well as anyone curious about some weird middle aged woman’s journey of sailing and owning her first keel boat: Poop Deck.
 Hopefully it will make you laugh, inspire you, be helpful and give a little to live through vicariously or in tandem.
 An intention is to weave the social and emotional sides of sailing and being human into the technical and practical parts with some humor and magic.
 It is also itended to give voice to women’s issues in sailing to promte a more safe and inclusive sport.
 Please note that I do unapologetically and profusely use swear words throughout my blog because that is my authentic voice.
-Also note, that while sailing is the vehicle for my writing, content applies to most aspects of life and being human and can be enjoyed and informative for non sailors.
+Also note, that while sailing is the vehicle for my writing, content applies to most aspects of life and can be enjoyed and informative for non sailors.
 It’s a blog for all!
 While I try to be inclusive I am a middle aged, middle class, bi-sexual cis-white woman and have blind spots.
 I am totally open to being called out by people who are marginalized and learning from it.
 I am also trying my best to grow and learn.
 May you be free, happy and have joy!